 The insurance companies were required to prepare Ind AS based stand-alone and consolidated financial statements for FY 2018-19 with comparatives of FY 2017-18.
 The IRDA issued a circular under Section 34 of the Insurance Act, 1938, which mandates insurers to comply with Ind AS and its implementation Roadmap issued by the MCA.

 Specified Accounting Standards with Comparative Provisions under Ind AS

-9.2.1 Disclosure of Accounting Policies (AS 1)
+Disclosure of Accounting Policies Accounting Standard (AS) 1

-This standard deals with disclosure of significant accounting policies followed in the preparation and presentation of the financial statements and is mandatory in nature.
+This Standard deals with the disclosure of significant accounting policies followed in preparing and presenting financial statements.